Charley Eckman: Broadcasting career

-Eckman began working as a sportscaster on the radio in 1961 with "The voice of the Chesapeake Bay."
-Later in 1965, Charley accepted a position as sportscaster for WCBM and WFBR.
-Eckman became an award-winning radio sportscaster, handling color commentary for the Baltimore Bullets, Orioles and Colts.
+Eckman was considered a Baltimore radio and television personality.
+Eckman began working as a sportscaster/commentator on the radio in 1961 with "The voice of the Chesapeake Bay."
+He worked for WYRE in Annapolis, Maryland.
+Later in 1965, Eckman accepted a position as sportscaster for WCBM and was hired away in 1970 by WFBR, where he worked until retiring in 1987.
+Even after retirement, he was appearing three times a week on WCBM, and occasionally on Baltimore's Home Team Sports television talk shows.
+Eckman became an award-winning radio sportscaster, handling color commentary for the Baltimore Bullets, Orioles, Colts and Blast; as well as at Penn National racecourse.
+He was a panelist on Baltimore television station WJZ-TV's "Square Off" public affairs program.